-The only item which the council currently has within Other comprehensive income and expenditure which is reclassifiable to the Surplus or deficit on provision of services is Gains or losses on the revaluation of available for sale assets.
-This is not sufficiently material to require a separate grouping.
+The only item which the council currently has within Other comprehensive income and expenditure which is reclassifiable to the Surplus or deficit on provision of services is Gains or losses on the revaluation of financial assets held at fair value in other comprehensive income.
+This is not currently sufficiently material to require a separate grouping.